[4 MIN READ]

 Consequences of Child Abuse

-- Child abuse is associated with adult physical and mental health disease.
+- Child abuse is associated with adult physical and mental health diseases.

 - Severe physical abuse, such as abusive head trauma, can result in permanent neurologic disability and developmental and cognitive delay.